tiredkangaroo/ajiteshcc/overview.md

 ## backend

-written in go. sql go generated code with sqlc. deployed on a digital ocean droplet.
+written in go. sql go generated code with sqlc. a container on a raspi at home.

 ## database

-psql. hosted on the same digital ocean droplet as backend.
+psql. it's a container on the same raspi as the backend.

 ## object storage